nwtnni/Markov/readme.md

 ## Background

-A Markov chain of order n represents a transition function that only depends on theh previous n states.
+A Markov chain of order n represents a transition function that only depends on the previous n states.
 This program uses a Markov chain to generate random text in the style of the given source text.